 Every organization has slightly different elements in its software delivery process, driven by technology choices, compliance requirements, or other factors.
 But if you look at the whole forest and not just the trees, there are seven elements to the software delivery lifecycle:

-Build an application starts with a developer writing code.
+An application starts with a developer writing code.
 For a new application the initial version must be written, but for existing applications there is a perpetual cycle of adding new features and functionality, fixing bugs, and improving performance.
 This element largely involves developers, but operations teams may be responsible for providing the environment and tools developers are using to write code.

-Test while an application is being written and prior to release, it goes through multiple types of testing.
+While an application is being written and prior to release, it goes through multiple types of testing.
 The simplest tests, unit testing, is done by developers, and can be layered with integration testing, acceptance testing, end-to-end tests, etc. This is an important part of the application delivery lifecycle, as it provides automated feedback and an important risk management control.
 This largely involves developers, but also dedicated QA teams and operations teams who may own the testing infrastructure.

-Package once an application is written and tested, it needs to be packaged for production.
+Once an application is written and tested, it needs to be packaged for production.
 The packaging can depend heavily on the technology or target environment.
 For example, this might be a WAR file for JBoss, or a Docker container for Kubernetes.
 The underlying application is being packaged from its raw source form into a packaged executable for the target environment.
 These packages are stored in a registry such as Artifactory.

-Provision applications require somewhere to run.
+Applications require somewhere to run.
 Under all the layers of abstraction there is still compute, storage, and networking resources that must be provided.
 These might be provided directly with bare metal or VMs, or indirectly through a PaaS or Lambda-as-a-Service frameworks.
 In any case, these resources must be provisioned and configured to the application requirements, updated over time, and finally decommissioned at the end of their utility.
 Provisioning is usually owned by operations teams and provided to developers.

-Secure the overall security of a system is only as strong as its weakest link.
+The overall security of a system is only as strong as its weakest link.
 This means security is involved from the beginning of the application delivery process.
 Security teams help ensure best practices are used during development, assist in modeling network topology, protect credentials used to provision infrastructure, and grant secrets needed to deploy applications such as database passwords and API tokens.
 Security typically falls to dedicated roles on a teams, but involves all other teams that are delivering an application.

-Deploy with the underlying resources provisioned, deployment means taking the packaged application and running it.
+With the underlying resources provisioned, deployment means taking the packaged application and running it.
 This can be tightly coupled with provisioning if machines or VMs are specialized to run a single application, or decoupled if a scheduler is used to dynamically place applications on machines.

-Monitor running applications need to be monitored to ensure they continue to run and are healthy.
+Running applications need to be monitored to ensure they continue to run and are healthy.
 Services need to talk to each other while avoiding communicating with faulty or degraded instances.
 This leads to the need for service discovery.
 Monitoring ranges a wide gamut from coarse grained liveness to detailed logging and telemetry.
 Monitoring involves developers who want to understand the behavior of their applications, operators who manage the infrastructure, and monitoring and site reliability teams who maintain the broader application.

 » Provision, secure and run any infrastructure for any application